Visitors / Employees

 to reach the administrative staff, dial 215.243.0555 and the appropriate extension

-Matt Bergheiser joined UCD as Executive Director in 2009.
+Matt Bergheiser joined UCD as Executive Director in 2009 and was promoted to President in 2016.
 In his previous work as Philadelphia Regional Director of the Knight Foundation, he gave away money for a living.
 As a result - in stark contrast to his time at UCD – everyone treated him nicely and laughed at all his jokes.
 He is a trustee of Community College of Philadelphia, and a member of the Mayor’s Council on College and Career Success.
 Matt also ran downtown Trenton’s business improvement district for five years, and served as Executive Vice President of The Enterprise Center, an accelerator for inner-city entrepreneurship.
 He believes passionately in cities and in creating opportunities for people and places to thrive.
 Matt holds a B.A. from Princeton University and an MBA from the Wharton School at the University of Pennsylvania.